bbi3mn4u69/COS30049-Computing_Technology_Innovation_Project/README.md

-# this project created by react app and node js
+# this project created by react app, node js and solidity

 ## READ README in client side